Quarterly taxes due April 15 We'll calculate what you owe and remind you before every deadline.Calculate now →

 So Is SurePayroll Worth It?

-SurePayroll is the best value in full-service nanny payroll—~$523/year, backed by Paychex, with a no-penalty tax guarantee that no household-specific competitor matches.
+SurePayroll is the best value in full-service nanny payroll—~$523/year, backed by Paychex.

 But it wasn't built for families.
 The interface is business-oriented, there's no household-specific guidance, and you won't get help understanding Schedule H or the nanny tax threshold.
 First-time household employers will be figuring things out on their own.

-For most families, NannyKeeper at $120–$216/year saves you $300+/year and provides the household-specific guidance SurePayroll lacks—deadline reminders, threshold tracking, step-by-step filing instructions.
+For most families, NannyKeeper at $100–$180/year saves you $340+/year and provides the household-specific guidance SurePayroll lacks—deadline reminders, threshold tracking, step-by-step filing instructions.
 The only trade-off: you file the forms yourself, which takes about 15 minutes per quarter.

 If you need full-service filing at the lowest price, SurePayroll is the smart pick.
 If you don't need someone else to click "submit," NannyKeeper is the better value.